 Remember: in general, you want to make sure each page targets only one searcher intent (or a “bucket” in the keyword mapping spreadsheet you have worked on).
-For this example, here is a blog post that’s being optimized for “google search operators”.
+For this example, here is a blog post that’s being optimized for “Google search operators”.

-The meta tags on each of your pages and blog posts is just as important as the content itself – so first make sure to optimize it before moving on to optimizing the content.
+The meta tags on each of your pages and blog posts are just as important as the content itself – so first make sure to optimize it before moving on to optimizing the content.

 Start by optimizing the page/post title with your chosen keyword.
 On Yoast SEO, you can enter your desired SEO title (including your target keyword).